Skip to main content

 2023

 Annual revenue at Wildlife Conservation Society runs $345.5M (2023), placing it among the larger U.S. nonprofits in the IRS Form 990 dataset.
-Wildlife Conservation Society directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the financial-health factor, Wildlife Conservation Society runs thin — assets relative to annual spending fall below the cushion nonprofit-finance experts typically recommend.

 Revenue has grown meaningfully across the five-year filing history — a sign of expanding donor base, new grants, or scaling programs.
 Wildlife Conservation Society reported $345.5M in 2023, up notably from the start of the window.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is modest relative to organizational size: Wildlife Conservation Society reports $5.9M in total compensation for current officers and key employees (Form 990 Part IX, line 5) against $345.5M in revenue.
+The ratio is well within the bands third-party charity raters consider reasonable at this scale.
 Wildlife Conservation Society works in Environment & Animals — environmental, conservation, animal-welfare, and natural-resources programs.
 The sector spans large international conservation groups and small local land trusts; the financial profile varies accordingly.

 $345.5M